pierre-cm/galbe/docs/reference/configuration.md

 ### middleware

 A glob pattern (or array of glob patterns) defining the [middleware files](../concepts/middleware.md#middleware-files) discovered by the Automatic Route Analyzer.
-Each file default-exports a hook (or array of hooks) scoped to its directory subtree.
+Each file default-exports a [middleware definition](../concepts/middleware.md#middleware-files) — or a registration function receiving a registrar — scoped to its directory subtree.
 Set to `false` to disable middleware discovery only; `routes: false` disables the whole analyzer, middleware files included.
 Default: `src/**/*.middleware.{js,ts}`.

 ### plugin